Ferencvárosi TC–Újpest FC rivalry: 2015- : Magyar Kupa-Final, Record-winning Ferencváros, winless Újpest

 On 19 May 2024, Ferencváros beat Újpest 2-0 and set a record of winning 16 consecutive derbies.

+In the 2025–26 Nemzeti Bajnokság I, Ferencváros were competing for the league title with Győr.
+In the penultimate round of the season, Ferencváros were hosted by Újpest, while Győr hosted Diósgyőri VTK.
+If Ferencváros draws or loses and Győr wins, the league title would be in Győr's hands.
+Three days before the match, all the tickets were sold for the derby.

 The two sides have met in 243 1st Division games, with Ferencváros winning 119, and Újpest winning 61 of them.
 Ferencváros have handed Újpest the most league losses out of all Hungarian teams by a wide margin.
-MTK, who have the second most league victories over UTE have got exactly 20 fewer wins against the 4th district team, than Ferencváros.
+MTK, who have the second most league victories over UTE, have got exactly 20 fewer wins against the 4th district team, than Ferencváros.

+On 3 May 2026, Ferencváros beat Újpest 5-0 at the Szusza Ferenc Stadion.
+The match was interrupted for 10 minutes.
+Due to hooliganism, both clubs were fined by Hungarian Football Federation.